ajourneythroughdatascience/deep-dives/computer-science/destructuring-in-javascript/destructuring-in-javascript.md

 1 3 5 7
 ```

-In this example we introduced skipping elements, which we'll review shortly, but the idea is that we can go as deep as we'd like in terms of structure nesting, simply by mimicking the structure we're trying to deconstruct in the left side of the operation.
+In this example, we introduced skipping elements, which we'll review shortly.
+Still, the idea is that we can go as deep as we'd like in terms of structure nesting simply by mimicking the structure we're trying to deconstruct on the left side of the operation.

 ## 2. Objects
-The mechanics are similar with objects.
-The main difference is that, with the latter, we're not working with an iterable object; an object does not store keys in an ordered structure, instead, we purposefully provide a unique name for each value.
+The mechanics are similar to objects.
+The main difference is that, with the latter, we're not working with an iterable object; an object does not store keys in an ordered structure.
+Instead, we purposefully provide a unique name for each value.

 Thus, we cannot skip elements or use other names to assign our variables.
 Instead, we must use the actual object key's names: